jamesob/pwdy/README.md

 # pwdy

-A reasonably secure way to store your passwords in an OS-independent way.
+Store your passwords in an OS-independent way with security that's Good Enough&#8482;.
 Accessible by a fully-featured command-line interface.

 ## Usage